VerifiedarXiv:2005.1416520 min

 few-shot

 GPT-3 175B on the 10-task arithmetic battery, the exact accuracies from Table 3.9.
 Two- and three-digit addition and subtraction are near-perfect in few-shot; harder operations are far lower.
-Drag the slider from zero-shot to few-shot and the whole profile lifts, with no change to the weights, only the prompt.
+Drag the slider from zero-shot to few-shot and every task lifts, with no change to the weights, only the prompt.

 The same story repeats elsewhere.
 GPT-3 does word unscrambling, uses a freshly-defined nonsense word in a sentence after seeing it once, and translates, with one-shot and few-shot well ahead of zero-shot.
 And it generates news articles people cannot reliably flag as machine-written.
 In the paper's human evaluation, participants distinguished GPT-3 175B's ~200-word articles from real ones with mean accuracy of about 52%, where 50% is chance, down from about 86% on a deliberately weak control model.
 Longer ~500-word articles gave the same result, still near chance.